 Schou sits on several non-profit boards focusing on female empowerment topics such as maternal health and microfinance.
 She is a speaker, facilitator, assessor and ambassador at the Cambridge Institute for Sustainability Leadership and has lectured at ESSEC, IE Business School and University of Geneva on sustainability communications, cause marketing, gender equality and cross-sector partnerships.

-Felicity Lammas joined the Global Fashion Agenda as a Sustainability Assistant in August 2020 to further pursue her interests in the sustainability field.
-In her role, she will be supporting the new and existing Global Fashion Agenda reports and commitments including the CEO Agenda and the 2020 Circular Fashion System Commitment.
+Felicity Lammas joined the Global Fashion Agenda (GFA) as a Sustainability Assistant in August 2020 to further pursue her interests in the sustainability field.
+In her role, she will be supporting the new and existing GFA reports and commitments including the CEO Agenda and the 2020 Circular Fashion System Commitment.

 Lammas is currently studying her undergraduate degree in Fashion Marketing BA (Ind) at the University of Leeds, England.
-Prior to joining Global Fashion Agenda, Lammas completed a one-year placement at online retailer; ASOS as the Sustainable Fashion Intern working across the Product Integrity, Circular Economy and Supply Chain teams.
+Prior to joining GFA, Lammas completed a one-year placement at online retailer ASOS as the Sustainable Fashion Intern working across the Product Integrity, Circular Economy and Supply Chain teams.
 During the summer, Lammas also interned with the Material Innovation Initiative and the Open Apparel Registry.